lubomir-brindza/nautilus-typeahead/README.md

 This repository was created at a point where I've had to make small edits to the original patch to make it apply cleanly, but currently there's no difference between the two except metadata (line numbers, etc.).

-The current(-ish) version of the typeahed patch for nautilus 42 (distribuded with Ubuntu 22.04) and newer was authored by Xavier Claessens (see https://gitlab.gnome.org/xclaesse/nautilus/-/commits/type-ahead).
+The current version of the typeahed patch for nautilus 42 (distributed with Ubuntu 22.04) and newer was authored by Xavier Claessens (see https://gitlab.gnome.org/xclaesse/nautilus/-/commits/type-ahead).

-Xavier recently made a few changes to the patch so that it respects view ordering (and also updated it for nautilus 45, which isn't distributed by Ubuntu yet); however I haven't been able to make it work with older nautilus releases.
-I'll try giving it some more time, but since Ubuntu 23.10 is around the corner, we might not need to wait too long.

 ## FAQ